salesforce/lwc-rfcs/text/0000-declarative-shadow-dom-polyfill.md

 1. We would only support native shadow DOM when rendering declarative shadow DOM, synthetic shadow DOM will be out of the picture.
 2. The `getInnerHTML` method from the spec will not be polyfilled.
 3. The new `ElementInternals.shadowRoot` will not be polyfilled.
-4. For completeness, each polyfill removes the `<template>` element (and the inline `<script>` node when needed), so that the resulting tree is identical to the declarative output.
+4. The declarative shadow DOM polyfill should produce the same final DOM tree as its native counterpart.

 ### Implementations